qwertyquerty/Streamplay/README.md

 # Streamplay
-A little program for letting twitch chat play the games you stream by just typing the keys in chat!
+A little program for letting Twitch chat play the games you stream by just typing the keys in chat!

 ### The Config